 Roberts' piece-y low ponytail with loose pieces on either side of her face is carefree yet stylish.
 There's also added height throughout the crown, a great trick for thin-haired girls looking to feign volume.
 As for the color, "Honey tones are extremely flattering against a fair complexion," notes Jones.

 For this style, he suggests you could style with various Virtue products: "I love a quarter size of the Volumizing Mousse at the root then 6-In-1 ($32) through the mids and ends.
 Blow out and finish with Texturizing Spray ($36).
-This looks amazing down for day one then twist up for day two."
+This looks amazing down for day one, then twist up for day two."

 For Berry's casual-cool look, Jones suggests Virtue Moisture Defining Whip ($36) as it is ideal for achieving voluminous results while simultaneously providing much-needed moisture.
 To finish, add a soft wave and a spritz of Split End Serum ($40).

-Last, but certainly not least: Does anyone wear long hair better than the Goddess of Pop?
+Last but certainly not least: Does anyone wear long hair better than the Goddess of Pop?
 When deciding whether hair like Cher (read: Rapunzel-esque length) is right for his clients over 50, Jones says considering hair density and facial shape is a must.
 "Does she have hair thick enough to wear past her shoulders?" he asks.
-Regarding face shape, he says, "I always look for styles that will lift and complement someone’s features.
+Regarding face shape, he says, "I always look for styles that will lift and compliment someone’s features.
 I love a good fringe or soft layers around the face to soften and create movement."